telerik/maui-docs/controls/conversationalUI/visual-structure.md

 slug: chat-visual-structure
 ---

-# .NET MAUI RadChat Visual Structure
+# .NET MAUI Chat Visual Structure

 The RadChat uses a set of visual elements.